When Flesh Flares

 Compounded Medicines

-And the good news is, it was that total sense of hopelessness that led me to discover compounding medicines.
+But it was that total sense of hopelessness that led me to discover compounding medicines.
 These are formulated by hand by licensed pharmacists specifically for you.
 They are free of additives, such as dyes and preservatives, and eliminate all harmful side effects for me.

 Continue reading below or see